Azure-Samples/Microsoft-Information-Protection-PowerShell-Samples/README.md

 * Client: install the current Azure Information Protection add-in (https://aka.ms/aipclient)
 * Cloud: depending on the samples run you will either need the PowerShell cmdlets installed with the client (refer to Additional resources for details) or see Connecting to Exchange Online PowerShell (https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps)
-* An account with permissions to administer the AIP and optionally O365 Service's
+* An account with permissions to administer the AIP and optionally O365 Services
 * PowerShell v5.0 on Windows 10 x64 (PowerShell v4.0 is a minimum requirement for the scripts to function correctly)

 ## Getting Started
 After the prerequisites are installed or met, perform the following steps to use these scripts:

-#### 1. Script usage
+#### 1. Script Usage

-1. Download the contents of the repository to your local Windows machine
+* Download the contents of the repository to your local Windows machine
 * Extract the files to a local folder (e.g. C:\Azure-Information-Protection-Samples)
 * Run PowerShell x64 from the start menu
 * Browse to the directory (e.g. cd C:\Azure-Information-Protection-Samples)